Kumon Logo

 Kumon LogoKumon Logo PNG

-The Kumon logo symbolizes the learning process based on a child’s independent efforts.
+The Kumon logo symbolizes the learning process grounded in a child’s independent effort.
 The emblem promotes ideas of consistency, gradual progress, positive emotions as children develop abilities, and a love of learning.

 Kumon: Brand overview